dedica-team/nivio/docs/source/input.rst

 External data
 -------------

-Nivio can load external data that cannot be used directly to build landscapes but is still valuable.
+Nivio can load external data that cannot be used directly to build landscapes, but is still valuable.
 For example, the number of GitHub issues might be interesting to see on a landscape item that is an open source component.
-To attach such data to landscape components, use links having special known identifiers like "github" or "sonar".
+To attach such data to landscape components, use links having special known identifiers like "*github*" or "*sonar*".

 This is work in progress.
 Currently supported link identifiers are:

-* 'github' for GitHub repositories
+* ``github`` for GitHub repositories
-* 'gitlab' for GitLab repositories
+* ``gitlab`` for GitLab repositories
-* 'spring.health' for Spring Boot health actuators https://docs.spring.io/spring-boot/docs/current/actuator-api/htmlsingle/#health
+* ``spring.health`` for Spring Boot health actuators https://docs.spring.io/spring-boot/docs/current/actuator-api/htmlsingle/#health

 .. code-block:: yaml
    :linenos: